kittyjosh111/linux-and-thinkpad-scripts/power-management/powerpm-suite/dynamic-profiler/README.md

 4. Edit the conf file.
 There are descriptions of what each variable means inside the conf file.
 All values are required to be filled.

-5. Copy the systemd file to /etc/systemd/system/ if you want to use systemd.
-Enable it and start it.
+5. Copy the systemd files to /etc/systemd/system/ if you want to use systemd.
+Enable them and start them.

 ## manual control